CocoaBeans/Pinglet/README.md

 - Background pings: all network activity can be offloaded to a background queue
 - Includes support for pinging when the app is inactive on iOS
 - Conforms to ObservableObject and publishers for Combine pipelines
+- Multithreaded: Pings are sent and received independently of each other (i.e. you can send another ping before any previous pings have returned)

 ### Usage
 ```swift